huatong92/ChatRoom/README.txt

 Author: Hua Tong

+This is a chatroom application.
+It uses non-permanant TCP connections between server and client.
+When client is not actively sending message, the connection breaks automatically; when client restarts to send message, the connection sets up automatically; when client receives message, the connection sets up, receive the message, and breaks again.

+Implementation:
 My chatroom application is written in java.
 It includes two class: server and client.

 Server Class:
 1. There is one thread continuously accept socket through this server socket.